bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-30-jpeg-quality-estimation-using-simple-least-squares-matching-of-quantization-tables.md

 [^13]: See e.g. [the JPEG FAQ](http://www.faqs.org/faqs/jpeg-faq/part1/section-5.html) for an explanation.

-[^14]: In response to this post, Krawetz [let me know](https://noc.social/@hackerfactor/113397249743521959) FotoForensics uses a different algorithm that isn't based on least squares.
+[^14]: In response to this post, Krawetz [let me know](https://noc.social/@hackerfactor/113397249743521959) that FotoForensics uses a different algorithm that isn't based on least squares.